 Confidential customer data loss

-If you are working on a freelance basis, ensure that your business insurance is geared towards protecting you from the common risks that come with self-employment, as well as risks associated with your industry.
+If you are instead working on a freelance basis, gearing your business insurance towards the common risks that come with self-employment – as well as risks associated with your industry – may bring extra reassurance.

 How much does public liability insurance cost for a sole trader?

 The cost of public liability (PL) insurancefor asole trader will depend on the type of work your business carries out, where you carry it out and how much coverage you think you’ll need.

 Hiscox public liability cover starts as low as £5.20 per month*.
 Our experts work with you to understand your sole trader business and seek the best insurance cover to suit your requirements.